hbctraining/DGE_workshop/lessons/04_DEG_visualizing_results.md

 	threshold <- res_tableOE$padj < padj.cutoff & abs(res_tableOE$log2FoldChange) > lfc.cutoff

 We now have a logical vector of values that has a length which is equal to the total number of genes in the dataset.
-The elements that have a `TRUE` value correspond to genes that meet the criteria (and `FALSE` means it fails). **How many genes are differntially expressed given our criteria specified above?** Does this reduce our results?
+The elements that have a `TRUE` value correspond to genes that meet the criteria (and `FALSE` means it fails). **How many genes are differentially expressed in the Overexpression compared to Control, given our criteria specified above?** Does this reduce our results?

 	length(which(threshold == TRUE))